DarkHawk727/CourseraML/README.md

 # CourseraML
 This is a repo for all my work and notes for the Stanford Machine Learning Course taught by Andrew Ng .
-The notes are mine, made with LaTeX.[I decided to switch back to paper notes at week 5]
+The notes are mine, made with LaTeX.[I decided to switch back to paper notes at week 5].
+As of August 10th, 2021, I have completed the course, 🎉.
+(Certificate in repo)

 # Progress
 | Week # | Readings/Lectures/Notes| Quizzes | Completion | Assignments | Completion |